What’s The Difference Between Procurement & Sourcing?

 “Procurement is the process of getting the materials you need.
 Sourcing is finding and vetting the suppliers of those materials.”

 Both involve the materials you need to operate your business.
 Sourcing happens to make procurement easier.
 The main difference is sourcing focuses on direct goods and services, while procurement focuses on indirect goods and services.
 This, of course, isn’t a hard and fast rule.
 Many factors come into play, such as the size of the organization, industry, and business structure.

 Sourcing and procurement typically work together, but that doesn’t have to be the case with all purchasing needs.
 You don’t always need a sourcing team to find and vet suppliers.
 The procurement department can address ordering and managing indirect goods or services.

-Though there is a clear difference between the functions of procurement and sourcing in that sourcing happens before procurement begins, often times, smaller organisations combine the two.
-Viewing them as two separate “departments” with their own goals, key performance indicators (KPIs), and challenges helps ensure a smoother experience for your entire organisation.
+Though there is a clear difference between the functions of procurement and sourcing in that sourcing happens before procurement begins, often times, smaller organizations combine the two.
+Viewing them as two separate “departments” with their own goals, key performance indicators (KPIs), and challenges helps ensure a smoother experience for your entire organization.